 Physically it’s near the throttle body, by the butterfly shaft, but there are advanced versions as well.

-Some of the most common are the inclusion of a closed throttle position sensor or the drive-by-wire feedback design.
+Some of the most common is the inclusion of a closed throttle position sensor or the drive-by-wire feedback design.

 The sensor will observe the acceleration pedal as well, the more it is depressed, the more air and fuel are combusted.